andersonmann/selenium-parallel-execution/README.md

 ### Purpose of the tests

+```
 The tests created simulate an search at google.
 Were explored different types of locators and strategies.

-```
-Creation the customer register using differents informations.
 ```

 ### Design Pattern